carolshergold/tiles/README.md

 The aim of the game is to move through the whole grid identifying only matches, and to clear all tiles as quickly as possible.

 ## My rationale for attempting a clone
 I'm struck by the elegance of this game and also by its aesthetic appeal.
-Attempting to clone it would pose quite a range of challenges, and I am envisaging working on it iteratively
+Attempting to clone it would pose quite a range of challenges, and I am envisaging working on it iteratively.
+For further discussion, please see the repo wiki (https://github.com/carolshergold/tiles/wiki)